 As one of Cusco’s longest established travel companies, we are committed to protecting Peru’s cultural and natural heritage through responsible tourism

-Cusco, May 21th 2018: At the beginning of this year, the New York based World Monuments Fund published its biennial list of threatened cultural heritage sites across the globe.
-While some major sites throughout the world are damaged by natural disasters or through neglect, others are affected by badly managed tourism, with many famous international attractions lacking an adequate policy or system for limiting the number of travelers wanting to visit the same place at the same time.
+In 2018, the New York based World Monuments Fund published its biennial list of threatened cultural heritage sites across the globe.
+While some major sites throughout the world are damaged by natural disasters or through neglect, others are affected by badly managed tourism, with many famous international attractions lacking adequate policies or systems for limiting the number of travelers wanting to visit the same place at the same time.

 In recent years, ancient sites like Ankgor’s Phnom Bakheng temple have suffered from increasing visitor numbers, with tourists gathering each day to watch the sunset and leaving behind empty water bottles and other trash.

-As a Cusco-based travel company, we understand better than anyone the importance of our shared cultural heritage, and we are only too aware of how fragile that heritage is.
-That is why Andean Adventure Peru is fully committed to responsible tourism, and to teaching those who travel with us how to enjoy the wonders of Peru and to “take only photographs and leave only footprints”.
+As a Cusco-based travel company, we understand better than anyone the fragility of our shared cultural heritage.
+That is why Andean Adventures Peru is fully committed to responsible tourism, and to teaching those who travel with us how to enjoy the wonders of Peru and to “take only photographs and leave only footprints”.